 The risk in the lubricants will pass to the Customer on delivery.
 Title in the lubricants shall pass to the Customer on the later of the following events:

 Until title in the lubricants passes from Castrol to the Customer, the Customer shall:

 but the Customer may resell or use the lubricants in the ordinary course of the its business.

 If the lubricants Castrol has title to are mixed with any other goods belonging to the Customer then the lubricants shall be treated as belonging partly to Castrol and partly to the Customer according to the respective quantities mixed.
 When the lubricants are disposed of by the Customer, such disposal shall be out of the Customer’s part until the whole of the Customer’s part has been disposed of.

-If, while Castrol has title to the lubricants, the Customer becomes subject to any of the insolvency events listed in clause 12 or fails to pay Castrol by the time the Customer should have, then Castrol shall be entitled, without prejudice to any other remedy it may have, to enter the premises where the lubricants are kept without notice and at any time and remove the lubricants or any part thereof.
+If, while Castrol has title to the lubricants, the Customer becomes subject to any of the insolvency events listed in clause 12, then Castrol shall be entitled to issue reasonable written notice, without prejudice to any other remedy it may have, to enter the premises where the lubricants are kept during normal business hours and remove the lubricants or any part thereof as is reasonably necessary.

 (a) the delivery of lubricants (which term shall include any fuel delivered by Castrol for the purposes of this clause) and equipment under these conditions gives rise to a Security Interest in the lubricants and the equipment, in each case, being a Purchase Money Security Interest;

 (b) Castrol’s rights and interest in Proceeds derived from such lubricants and equipment constitute a Security Interest in the Proceeds;